ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 ==============================================

-This article provides an overview of the RC Transmitter and Receiver Systems that can be used with Ardupilot flight controllers along with guidance on how they are connected.
+This article provides an overview of the RC Transmitter and Receiver Systems that can be used with ArduPilot flight controllers along with guidance on how they are connected.

 Overview
 ========

-Ardupilot flight controllers are compatible with
+ArduPilot flight controllers are compatible with
     #.
 PPM-Sum receivers
     #.
 S.Bus receivers
     #.
 IBUS recievers